Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed support for example data.
 * Removed support for authentication method skeletons.
 * Removed external controller and finder in favor of form-based relations.
-* Removing array fields and object fields (deprecated in DBAL 3.4) - simple array and JSON array fields are still available.
+* Removed array fields and object fields (deprecated in DBAL 3.4) - simple array and JSON array fields are still available.
 * Replaced `displayType` and `visible` properties by dedicated flags `visibleOnIndex`, `visibleOnDetail`, `visibleOnNew`, `visibleOnEdit` and `visibleOnSort`.
 * Added `role` attribute to larger text fields which allows to distinguish plain text from coding languages and WYSIWYG editing.
 * Added `useAutoCompletion` flag for list fields.